mizanur-007/SyncStudy/README.md

 Features & Functionalities

 •Active Route Navbar : The website contains a navbar in every each route.
 When the user visits the home page the Home route
                        will be active on navbar such as it's background color will change and it will be underlined.
-Similarly for all of the other route
+Similarly for all of the other route.

 • Banner Section :  Created a banner section with a carousel of 2 slides. slide to see the other slide